Appolo-11/Amyloid-structures-analysis/README.md

 Function `concat_human_csv(path_to_csvs)` take path to the directory as an input and concat all .csv to the big one - we would name it `human_df`.

-Then we need to embed that with the IUPred data (data taken from the [web-service](https://iupred2a.elte.hu/)) - that soft predict which regions of protein are structured/unstructured.
+Then we need to embed that with the IUPred data (data taken from the [web-service](https://iupred2a.elte.hu/)) - that soft predict which regions of protein are structured/unstructured (IUPred threshold for site to be considered as structured = 0.3).
 If your data as big as ours, you get from IUPred several big files.
 To concat them to the huge one, use `concat_iupred_res(path_to_iupred_results, path_to_out_file)` function.
 Then we should transform it and integrate it to the `human_df`: this could be done with assistance of `read_web_iupred(path_to_cincat_iupred_results)` (returns full_proteome_dict) and `make_iupred_df(human_df, full_proteome_dict)`.
 Dataframe with IUPred results integrated would be named as `iupred_df`.